About

 Much like his passions in business and his hobbies, Rick’s diagnosis of Alzheimer’s in 2010 brought a passion for finding a cure for the deadly disease that would take his life four years later.
 He and Sherry donated more than $5 million for Alzheimer’s research, and he joined the advisory board of The Johns Hopkins University School of Medicine.

-Upon his death, Sherry joined the board of the Cure Alzheimer’s Fund, and together with some of Rick’s business associates, friends, and fellow advocates, founded the Rick Sharp Alzheimer’s Foundation.
+Upon his death, Sherry joined the board of the Cure Alzheimer’s Fund (CureALZ), and together with some of Rick’s business associates, friends, and fellow advocates, founded the Rick Sharp Alzheimer’s Foundation (RSAF).
 The Foundation promotes the research of its partners, and helps to raise funds through events, like the annual Rick Sharp Classic Golf Tournament, to hasten this race to a cure.
-Since its founding, we’ve been able to donate over $2 million with every dollar going directly to research.
+Since its founding, we’ve been able to donate over $10 million with every dollar going directly to research.